Tiger barb, also known as Sumatra barb, is an active shoaling fish found in Southern Asia.

 The tiger barbs can thrive in tap water only if you condition the water.
 You have to dechlorinate the water using an efficient water conditioner to eliminate the toxic chemical composition present.
 Tiger barbs like their aquarium water temperature between 68°F to 78°F or 20-25°C.

 You can use a water heater of about 200-W to regulate the water temperature.
-A heater is beneficial for cooler seasons of the year like winter; it helps you keep the temperature stable.
-The PH range of the tiger barbs water should be between 6.5-7.5 while maintaining the water hardness between Soft and medium with a PH range of 3.0 to 10.0.
+A heater is beneficial for cooler seasons, like winter; it helps you keep the temperature stable.
+The PH range of the tiger barbs water should be between 6.5-7.5 while maintaining the water hardness between soft and medium with a PH range of 3.0 to 10.0.

 7. Tank Mates